google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 (e.g. using the Chrome app) and open the .apk file to install it, or you can install it using `adb`.

 > You may need to allow installation of apps from unknown sources.
+See the
-See the TODO Android notes section of the developer documentation for various settings that you may need to change on your Android device, and for other ways of installing the app.
+> [Android notes](android-notes.md) for various settings that you may need to change on your Android device, and for other ways of installing the app.

 There is no point in manually running this app from the Android device; it will crash unless it finds shaders in the `/sdcard/graphicsfuzz` directory.